TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 $$

-The solution of the original system can now be obtained by multiplying from the left with $P$.
+The solution to the original system can now be obtained by multiplying from the left with $P$.
 This suggests the following proposition:

 :::{prf:proposition}
 :label: Prop:DynSystContinuous:SolsofDynSyst